Duration

 Underpinned by a strong understanding of design and image-making, the Diploma provides a hands-on introduction to the process of animation in film, design and games through art and practice.

-Students are given the opportunity to plan, execute and deliver a mentored project based on their specialization.
+Students are given the opportunity to plan, execute and deliver a mentored project based on their stream.

 Why Study Animation at JMC?